reactos/reactos/reactos/lib/expat/tests/benchmark/README.txt

 The command line arguments are:

-  -n             ... optional; if supplied, then namespace processing is turned on
+  -n             ... optional; if supplied, namespace processing is turned on
   <file name>    ... name/path of test xml file
   <buffer size>  ... size of processing buffer;
                      the file is parsed in chunks of this size